-In addition to slaves, St. Louis also had a fairly large free black community.
-African Americans in St. Louis were able to live within the strict "black codes", which were harsh laws that applied to all African Americans, both free and slave.
+In addition to enslaved persons, St. Louis also had a fairly large free black community.
+African Americans in St. Louis were able to live within the strict "black codes", which were harsh laws that applied to all African Americans, both free and enslaved.
 Many free blacks owned businesses that carted goods from place to place after they were off-loaded from riverboats.
 Real estate was also a business known to free blacks.
 Others owned large barber emporiums, some with real gold faucets, marble countertops and crystal chandeliers, which were used by all the important white men of the town.
 These barbers were able to gather information that their white customers discussed and pass it along to the black community.
 Many became so rich that they became known as the "Colored Aristocracy" of St. Louis.

 Missouri slaveholders were worried about the rise in the population of free blacks.
 Many whites provoked incidents meant to strike fear into the hearts of free blacks, or to get them to leave Missouri.
-It was generally believed by slaveholders that free blacks stirred up discontent among the slaves, and caused them to run away, slow down their work, or sue for their freedom if they were eligible.
+It was generally believed by slaveholders that free blacks stirred up discontent among the enslaved workers, and caused them to run away, slow down their work, or sue for their freedom if they were eligible.